stajichlab/stajichlab.github.io/_members/jessica-de-anda.md

   linkedin: jessica-de-anda
 ---

 Jessica was a UCR undergraduate student and [MARC USTAR](https://marcu.ucr.edu/) student who focused on _Neurospora_ carotenoids.
 After completing her degree at UCR she went on to earn a Master's Degree at Cal Poly Pomona in Chicano Studies.

-She is currently Career Development Coordinator at UC Berkeley School of Business.
+Jessica is currently Executive Coach & Director of MBA Career Programming at [Haas School of Business](https://haas.berkeley.edu/).